Climate of Agra: September

 The intensity of rainstorm decreases in the month of September as monsoon starts to withdraw.
 The highest monthly average maximum temperature recorded was 38.4 C in 1913.
 The lowest monthly average minimum temperature recorded was 17.1 C in 1999 and highest monthly rainfall recorded was 609.0 mm in 1939.

 October

 Post-monsoon rains could occur in this month.
 The highest monthly average maximum temperature recorded was 36.1 C in 1993.
 The lowest monthly average minimum temperature recorded was 14.6 C in 1999 and the Highest monthly rainfall recorded was 268.7 mm in 1911.

 November

 It is the driest month of the city.
 The highest monthly average maximum temperature recorded was 30.7 C in 1987.
 The lowest monthly average minimum temperature recorded was 8.0 C in 1999 and the highest monthly rainfall recorded was 75.9 mm in 1969.

 December

 Winter season begins in this month.
 The highest monthly average maximum temperature recorded was 25.8 C in 1992.
 The lowest monthly average minimum temperature recorded was 3.7 C in 1999 and the highest monthly rainfall recorded was 62.6 mm in 1967.
-This was the same month that the Taj Mahal was blown up.